LucasSilbernagel/keep-clone/README.md

 ### Install dependencies

-Install all of the required dependencies for both the root folder and the client folder. `cd` into the client folder and run `npm install`.
-Then return to the root folder and run `npm install` again.
+To install all of the required dependencies, run `npm run installDeps`.

 ### Additional environment variables